 The Jazz Estonia celebrates its 15th year of operation this year.
 The Jazz Estonia and the Estonian Puppet Theatre will organise a concert performance in the Ferdinand Hall of the theatre on 5 November to celebrate this occasion.
 The crème de la crème of Estonian jazz musicians will take to the stage and spectators can see 16 different musical groups as well as the excellent actors of the Estonian Puppet Theatre.

-“Estonian jazz has never than done better than now,” says the Chairwoman of the Estonian Jazz Union (EJU), Kirke Karja.
+“Estonian jazz has never than done better than now,” says the Chairwoman of the Jazz Estonia (EJU), Kirke Karja.
 She is referring to the period when jazz was a secret activity that had to be kept underground.
 “A consistently working network of jazz clubs, a multitude of jazz festivals, the brilliance of Estonian musicians at the international level – these are just a few examples that make us feel proud about our history of a hundred and one years,” specifies Karja.

 She sums up the coming birthday as follows: “The audiences can see and hear many current Estonian jazz musicians at this jubilee party.
 We have included the exciting team of the Estonian Puppet Theatre with the excellent director, Taavi Tõnisson, in the celebrations, so you will be able to see a rare major production!”

 “The main idea of the concert performance is to take a bow to Estonian jazz music and musicians,” said director Taavi Tõnisson.
 “To look back in time and into the future as well.
 To be in the moment.
 We use music, visual abstractions and activities to create moments that are on the stage here and now, as well as in the distant past.”